‘Star Wars: Episode 8’ Rumor: Snoke’s Connection To Mandalore Hinted

 Many posit that the crystal in his ring is not there to make sure everyone knew Snoke is a well-heeled man with an eye for fancy style.
 It is speculated to be a kyber crystal, which, in the Star Wars lore, are Force-attuned crystals that Jedi and Sith use in building their lightsabers.

-Younglings are tasked to build their lightsabers early in their training by collecting the said kyber crystals from the Crystal Caves in the ice planet Ilum, as seen in Star Wars: The Clone Wars.
+Younglings are tasked to build their lightsabers early in their training by collecting the kyber crystals from the Crystal Caves on the ice planet Ilum, as seen in Star Wars: The Clone Wars.

 Interestingly, there are kyber crystals that are larger in size and also much rarer and hard to find.
 Regarded as the stuff of myths only, these items are mainly used by Sith in building ancient superweapons.

-It is unclear at the moment what Snoke is doing with that kyber crystal in Star Wars: Episode 8, where he got it and whether or not it had a previous owner.
+It is unclear at the moment what Snoke is doing with that kyber crystal in Star Wars: Episode 8, where he got it, and whether it had a previous owner.
 However, the size of it suggests that it might be one of the rarer ones, which would mean that he has something of great power that he can use against the Resistance.

 More importantly, a black kyber crystal is central to the creation of the darksaber, a special weapon that originated in Mandalore.
-It was created by Tarre Vizsla, the first ever Mandalorian to be inducted in the Jedi Order.
+It was created by Tarre Vizsla, the first ever Mandalorian to be inducted into the Jedi Order.

-The weapon became an important symbol to the house and was stolen on many occasions as shown in Star Wars: The Clone Wars with notable wielders like Darth Maul and Sabine Wren.
+The weapon became an important symbol of the house and was stolen on many occasions as shown in Star Wars: The Clone Wars with notable wielders like Darth Maul and Sabine Wren.

 It is unclear how or why Snoke would have in his possession a black kyber crystal in Star Wars: Episode 8 – The Last Jedi or what purpose or meaning a darksaber will serve him, but being a man of power and wealth, it is not hard to imagine him getting whatever he wants.

 Star Wars: Episode 8 speculations have it that this ring plays an important role in how Snoke gets his power.
 Some think that he might be using it to easily project intense dark energy during battles.
-Whatever it is, everyone seems to agree it can pose serious danger.
+Whatever it is, everyone seems to agree it can pose a serious danger.

 Previous reports suggested that Star Wars: Episode 8 will feature a physical Snoke instead of a computer-generated one like how he was shown in Star Wars: Episode 7 – The Force Awakens.